fy1231/fy.github.io/_posts/md2.md

 List markers typically start at the left margin, but may be indented by up to three spaces.
 List markers must be followed by one or more spaces or a tab.

-To make lists look nice, you can wrap items with hanging indents:

-    *   Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
-        Aliquam hendrerit mi posuere lectus.
-Vestibulum enim wisi, viverra nec, fringilla in, laoreet vitae, risus.
-    *   Donec sit amet nisl.
-Aliquam semper ipsum sit amet velit.
-        Suspendisse id sem consectetuer libero luctus adipiscing.

-But if you want to be lazy, you don't have to:

-    *   Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
-    Aliquam hendrerit mi posuere lectus.
-Vestibulum enim wisi, viverra nec, fringilla in, laoreet vitae, risus.
-    *   Donec sit amet nisl.
-Aliquam semper ipsum sit amet velit.
-    Suspendisse id sem consectetuer libero luctus adipiscing.

 If list items are separated by blank lines, Markdown will wrap the items in `<p>` tags in the HTML output.
-For example, this input:

 List items may consist of multiple paragraphs.
 Each subsequent paragraph in a list item must be indented by either 4 spaces or one tab:

     1. This is a list item with two paragraphs.
 Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
 Aliquam hendrerit